workflowable/workflowable/docs/forms.md

 ## Field Hydration

-We have two different ways of hydrating our form fields with their current values.
-The first, is to just straight fill the form with the value directly.
-You can do this like so:
+There are two ways to hydrate form fields with their current values.
+The first is to directly fill the form with the value:

 ```php
 FormManager::make([